 - House Cleaning

-Have little girls start as early as possible to help make the beds, throw soiled clothes in the hamper, clear the dining table, keep household items in their assigned places.
+Have little girls start as early as possible to help wash dishes, make the beds, throw soiled clothes in the hamper, clear the dining table, keep household items in their assigned places.

 They can help make the shopping list, discuss spending limits, figure out bargains at the store.
 The mathematicians can take along a calculator.